Dota Underlords alliances tier list [Mid-Season Update] – the best alliances in Dota Underlords

 Units attacking Scaled units take 30/45/60 damage/sec for 3 seconds.
 This timer resets each time the Scaled unit is attacked.

-I haven’t put Scaled higher for a couple of reasons.
-First is it’s very situational, as a slight counter to Mage builds or particularly magic-damage-dealing heroes such as Tinker or Enigma.
-Second, the benefit isn’t all that potent, and so even with a Tier 2 Scaled alliance, it’s unlikely to make a huge amount of difference against a Tier 2 Mage build.
-On the plus side, it’s a good incidental supplementary, and all 4 of these heroes are truly amazing.
+The only reason Scaled isn’t higher is because it’s pretty situational.
+That said, it’s an absolute lifesaver against Mage builds, and I find it’s a very good idea to pocket a Slardar and Slark early on in case someone starts heading towards Tier 2 Mage.
+Tier 2 Scaled completely nullifies Tier 2 Mage, and same with the Tier 1s.
+It’s efficient in terms of hero slots, it can be very easily build alongside Warriors, and the heroes themselves are pretty great.
 I’ve already spoken about Medusa is an amazing hero; but so is everyone else.
-Tidehunter has one of the best abilities in the game; Slark can become truly unstoppable if he’s not burst down quickly; and Slardar hits like a goddamn truck.
+Tidehunter has one of the best abilities in the game; Slark can become truly unstoppable if he’s not burst down quickly; and Slardar hits like a goddamn truck with his armor reduction ability.

 Warlock alliance